pevzner/RepData_PeerAssessment1/PA1_template.md

 **Mean**: 10766.19
 **Median**: 10766.19

 The mean remains the same as before, and the median is now equal to the mean.
-This makes sense, because the NA values were for full days, so the total for each of those days would be equal to the daily mean.
-So this transformation has added data for these NA days, each of which has a daily total that's exactly equal to the mean that we computed.
-This addition does not alter the mean.
+This makes sense, because the NA values were for several full days (i.e. every interval in these days is NA).
+This means that the total steps for each of those days would be equal to the daily mean, given the nature of our transformation.
+Adding several values to a dataset that are exactly equal to that dataset's mean will not alter the mean.

 ## Are there differences in activity patterns between weekdays and weekends?